StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/architecture.md

 ### `CloudFormationVisitor`

-`CloudFormationVisitor` is the abstract class superclass for all visitor classes.
-It contains the `Logger` to log messages while visiting and all visitors iterates over the `Topology` of the `EffectiveModel`.
+`CloudFormationVisitor` is the abstract superclass for all visitor classes.
+It contains the `Logger` to log messages while visiting and all visitors iterate over the `Topology` of the `EffectiveModel`.
 There are also various utility methods to be used by the visitors during the transformation lifecycle.

 The behaviour of the specific child classes of the `CloudformationVisitor` are explained in detail in the [transformation workflow](transformation/transformation-workflow.md).